 You can use your voice to express your opinions and start movements to influence policy-makers, governments and organizations through offline and online mediums (like blogs), peaceful demonstrations, and volunteering.
-But first, you need to be aware of these four critical reasons as to why our planet needs our help:
+You gain inspiration by reminding yourself of these four critical reasons why our planet needs our help:

 1. The reality of climate change: Climate change is no longer an urban myth but a fact that we have to contend with.
 While there are some people who still believe that it stems from the fictitious paranoia of overactive tree-huggers, the rest of us can’t deny this phenomenon that’s led to unstable weather patterns causing flooding, droughts, rising sea levels and heat waves.
 To understand the real magnitude of global warming, I highly recommend watching the movie Before the Flood, hosted by one of the biggest celebrity advocates for this cause, Leonardo DiCaprio.
 This article provides some simple steps that you can take to help support this movement for bringing balance to Earth’s climatic conditions.

-Now that you’re aware of the pertinent global issues, all you need to do is to get in touch with your humanity and figure how you can use your talents and skills to contribute in some way.
-You certainly can’t right all the wrongs in the world, but at the end of your journey, you want to be able to say that your being here made the world just a little bit better.
+Now that you’re aware of the pertinent global issues, all you need to do is figure how you can use your talents and skills to contribute.
+You can’t right all the wrongs in the world but you can do just enough to say that you made the world just a little better by living on it.

 All my best on your journey,